 You are here

-Description: There was a rush this summer to hire math teachers, and a lot of positions around the state were left unfilled.
+September 2021 Conversation: How do we retain our math teachers?
+There was a rush this summer to hire math teachers, and a lot of positions around the state were left unfilled.
 So why were so many math teachers leaving, and what would have made them stay?
 It's more complicated than salary and benefits, as teachers consider job satisfaction, administrative support, professional learning and advancement opportunities, and relationships with colleagues and parents in their decisions to stay in their school or leave.
 On September 16 from 3:30 to 4:45, I'll facilitate a CoMath Conversation where I'll talk about what the research says and people can share what is and isn't working for them in their schools.

-Description: How do we teach math without a math teacher?
+August 2021 Conversation: How do we teach math without a math teacher?
 With more than 75 districts looking to fill math teacher openings, this is a question some districts will ask themselves when the school year begins.
 On Thursday, Aug.
 12 from 3:30 to 4:45 p.m., CDE mathematics specialist Raymond Johnson will host an online forum to discuss and share ideas for making the most of this unfortunate situation.

-Description: On Friday, March 26, from 1:00 to 4:00 pm, I'll be hosting a "CoMath Conversation" to address current issues with high school mathematics.
+March 2021 Conversation: On Friday, March 26, from 1:00 to 4:00 pm, I'll be hosting a "CoMath Conversation" to address current issues with high school mathematics.
 Specifically, the conversation will focus on the high percentage (30-40%?) of students who are estimated to be failing their HS math courses and the implications that has for interventions and credit recovery.
 The goal of the conversation is to generate ideas we can share to not only avoid a near-term, COVID-triggered math credit crisis, but to improve assessment, grading, and teaching practices in the long term.
 High school mathematics teachers, math and other instructional leaders, principals, and counselors are encouraged to attend.